trackingboard/collate/README.md

 collate_on :name, not: true
 ```

 This argument causes the entire query to be surrounded by a NOT().
-The above, for example, translates to this PostgreSQL:
+The above, for example, translates to this PostgreSQL query:

 ```
 WHERE NOT(name = ?)